covidwatchorg/covidwatch-android-tcn/README.md

 What is the anonymous protocol for communication between phones?
 How does it work and who designed it?

-COVID Watch uses Temporary Contact Numbers, a decentralized, privacy-first contact tracing protocol developed by the [TCN Coalition](https://tcn-coalition.org/).
+Covid Watch uses Temporary Contact Numbers, a decentralized, privacy-first contact tracing protocol developed by the [TCN Coalition](https://tcn-coalition.org/).
 This protocol is built to be extensible, with the goal of providing interoperability between contact tracing applications.
 You can read more about it on their [Github](https://github.com/TCNCoalition/TCN).

 What's this repository vs the other repositories in the covid19risk Organization?

-This is the repository for development of the front-facing Android mobile app for COVID Watch, including the UX and tie-ins to the TCN Bluetooth Protocol and backend services.
+This is the repository for development of the front-facing Android mobile app for Covid Watch, including the UX and tie-ins to the TCN Bluetooth Protocol and backend services.
 Related repos:
 - [Android Minimal:](https://github.com/covid19risk/covidwatch-android-minimal) Proof of concept pilot app for testing integrations with the bluetooth protocol.
 - [TCN:](https://github.com/TCNCoalition/tcn-client-android) Implementation of bluetooth protocol.